-The European Parliament,
+The European Parliament

-- having regard to its resolutions of 25 November 1969, 120 April 1971 and 14 November 1972 on the state of relations between the Community and Latin America, - having regard to its resolution of 15 November 1974 on the results of the first EEC/Latin American Interparliamentary Conference (Bogota, 15-18 July 1974), 4 - having regard to the report of the Committee on External Economic Relations and the opinion of the Committee on Development and Cooperation (Doc.
+- having regard to its resolutions of 25 November 19691, 20 April 19712 and 14 November 19723 on the state of relations between the Community and Latin America. - having regard to its resolution of 15 November 1974 on the results of the first EEC/Latin American Interparliamentary Conference (Bogota, 15-18 July 1974),4 - having regard to the conclusions of the Second European Community/ Latin America Inter-Parliamentary Conference, held in Luxembourg from 19 to 21 November 1975, - having regard to the report of the Committee on External Economic Relations and the opinion of the Committee on Development and Cooperation (Doc.
 469/75), - 1.
 Welcomes the growing awareness during the past few years of the need for an overall Community policy towards the Latin American countries; - 2.
 Is pleased to record, in this connection, that since 1971, regular contacts have been established between the Community and Latin America, making it possible to consider twice a year the main economic problems between the two parties, and hopes that these contacts will continue; - 3.
 Welcomes the recent conclusion of a cooperation agreement between the Community and Mexico, and is in favour of intensifying and amplifying the agreements with Argentina, Brazil and Uruguay and of similar agreements with other interested Latin American countries; - 4.
-Considers that a new economic world order must be established to facilitate this increased cooperation, which is based on the principle of the complementary resources and mutual interests of the two parties; - 5.
-Emphasizes, however, the growth during the past few years of the trade deficit of the Latin American countries with the Community, and calls upon both parties to consider measures to achieve a better balance and to intensify their trade;
+Considers that a new economic world order must be established to facilitate this increased cooperation, which is based on the principle of the complementary resources and mutual interests of the two parties;

-&lt;sup>1OJ No. C 160, 18 December 1969, p.16
+1 OJ No. C 160, 18 December 1969, p.16

-&lt;sup>2OJ No. C 45, 10 May 1971, p.20
+2 OJ No. C 45, 10 May 1971, p.20

-&lt;sup>3OJ No. C 129, 11 December 1972, p.20
+3 OJ No. C 129, 11 December 1972, p.20

-$^{4}$ OJ No. C 155, 9 December 1974, p.81
+4 OJ No. C 155, 9 December 1974, p.81